-The Ndigo6G-12 will use Partial Reconfiguration
+The Ndigo6G-12 ADC will use Partial Reconfiguration

 The Ndigo6G-12 will use Partial Reconfiguration to improve performance, power consumption, and value for money for our customers.